shreyas-nikam/67cf4b899092641c4a39194f/technical_specifications.md

 # Technical Specification for "Unit Circle Explorer" Streamlit Application

-This document provides the detailed technical specifications for developing a one-page Streamlit application titled "Unit Circle Explorer."
+This document provides the detailed technical specifications for developing multi-page Streamlit application titled "Unit Circle Explorer."
 The app is designed to enhance the understanding of the unit circle and its relationship with angles and trigonometric functions.

 ## Overview